ritaturk/xenko-docs/GUIDELINES.md

 Example:
 ```
 Use the @'SiliconStudio.Xenko.Audio.SoundEffectInstance.Play' function start playing a sound.
 Playing an ongoing sound has no effect.
-Playing a stop sound restart the sound from beginning.
+Playing a stopped sound restart the sound from beginning.
 ```

 ## <a name="CodeReference"> Code References </a>